somenath203/WriteYourThoughts/README.md

 ### NOTE

-Sometimes, after logging in using Google Authentication inside the app, you may get an error toast saying "Firebase: Quota Exceeded.
+Sometimes, after logging in using Google Authentication inside the app, you may get an error-toast-message saying "Firebase: Quota Exceeded.
 Please Try Again Later".
 This error occurs when the daily limit of the free firebase plan exceeds for a given day.

 ![Alt text](./quotaexceedederror.jpg "quota exceeded error")